Injured in a car accident in St. Louis? Here’s why seeking immediate medical care is so important, even if you do not think you are injured.

 As we mentioned above, family doctors often refuse to treat patients that are injured from a car accident.
 They do so because these specialized doctors are generally better at diagnosing and treating auto accident injuries.
 Additionally, they will happily help you with billing and copying medical records for your future personal injury case.

-Once you get out of immediate danger, your next priority will be returning to your former health.
+Once you escape immediate danger, your next priority will be returning to your former health.
 One of the best ways to do so is with a physical therapist, who will provide targeted exercise, education, massage, and much more.

 This type of doctor specializes in the musculoskeletal system.
 Unlike family doctors, who are generalists, orthopedists have extensive knowledge of how the body works and all of the potential injuries that can plague it.
 Many of these specialists are also surgeons, so you can receive procedures from them if necessary.